99Mallman/99Mallman.github.io/project_probation/index3.md

-# Alaskan Airports of Southern Alaska
+# Sources of UMBC Students

-**Project description:** This map was created using QGIS in the spring of 2021 for an Advanced GIS course.
+**Project description:** This map was created using ArcGIS in the fall of 2020 for an Introductional GIS course.

 ```javascript
 if (isAwesome){